csanry/dsa/leetcode/blind75/03_contains_duplicate/README.md

 - Given an array of integers `nums`, return `True` if any value appears at least twice in the array; return `False` otherwise

+### Summary

+- Use a hashset to store seen values in the array

 #### Example 1

 ```